 their full conclusion, civil forfeiture as a principle appears doomed.

-How can we, consistent with the Constitution, allow a civil process that
+How can we, consistent with the Constitution, allow a civil process

 "punishes" innocent spouses, children, landlords, lienholders and other